TomCo2210/26A-10221-Advanced_Seminar_in_Mobile_Development/Api/vercel-deployment.md

 - Create a `runtime.txt` file with the following content:

     ```txt
-    python-3.9
+    python-3.12
     ```

-- Create a `vercel.json` file with the following content to specify the Vercel runtime:

-    ```json
-    {
-        "version": 2,
-        "builds": [
-        {
-            "src": "app.py",
-            "use": "@vercel/python"
-        }
-        ],
-        "routes": [
-        {
-            "src": "/(.*)",
-            "dest": "app.py"
-        }
-        ]
-    }
-    ```

-  - Make sure to replace `app.py` with the name of your Flask application file.

 ## Step 13: Deploy Your Flask API to Vercel

 - Push your Flask API to a GitHub repository.
 - Import your GitHub repository to Vercel.
-- Configure the deployment settings:
-  - Set the install command to `pip install -r requirements.txt`.
-  - Set the output directory to `.`.
 - Set the environment variables if needed.
 - Deploy your Flask API to Vercel.
 - Test your Flask API on Vercel.
 - Get the deployment URL and use it to access your Flask API.